bruno78/reading-airport-data/README.md

 The user can hover with the mouse over the airport and it will display its name and country where is located.

-On the airport with routes data available and above 100, uses can click and the routes will be displayed.
+On the airport with routes data available, and above 100, users can click and the routes will be displayed.

+Airport data files can be found at [openflights.org](https://openflights.org/data.html).